dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 As the OCaml interface is very close to JavaScript interface, no OCaml documentation is done yet.
 Feel free to contribute.

 Most of bindings have an example application showing you how to use it.
 Bindings which don't have example application are not tested.
 Please give a feedback about it and open issues if it's the case.
-<p class="dw-quote">You can find more information about this project on <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list">ocaml-cordova-plugin-list</a> GitHub repository.</p>
+<div class="dw-quote">You can find more information about this project on <a href="https://github.com/dannywillems/ocaml-cordova-plugin-list">ocaml-cordova-plugin-list</a> GitHub repository.</div>

 <h2 class="text-center">Be careful: device_ready event</h2>
 Most of bindings create new objects which are only available when the <b class="helvetica">deviceready</b> event fires.
 You need to have as first lines: